Stock Market Bottom: An Opportunity for Profitable Investing

 Dollar-Cost Averaging

-Dollar-cost averaging is when a constant amount of money is invested at regular periods regardless of market performance.
+Dollar-cost averaging is when a constant amount of money is invested at regular intervals regardless of market performance.
 This method allows you to buy more stock when the market is down and less supply when the market is up.
 By spreading your investments over time, you can mitigate the impact of short-term market volatility.

 Case Studies of Successful Stock Market Bottoms